igwed93/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-6-pop_listint.c is a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n) 7-get_nodeint.c is a function that returns the nth node of a listint_t linked list 8-sum_listint.c is a function that returns the sum of all the data (n) of a listint_t linked list
+6-pop_listint.c is a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n) 7-get_nodeint.c is a function that returns the nth node of a listint_t linked list 8-sum_listint.c is a function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint.c is a function that inserts a new node at a given position